 I could fill up this space with the names of the different styles of therapy that I utilize but it wouldn’t mean a whole lot to you.
-What is important is that my degree (master’s degree in Marriage and Family Therapy), and many trainings over the years, have resulted in a fully stocked therapy ‘tool box’.
-I have a strong preference for therapy that is ‘brain based’, so we will have conversations about how your brain and nervous system work together to create your unique responses to what is happening in your environment.
+What is important is that my degree (master’s degree in Marriage and Family Therapy), and many trainings over the years, have resulted in a well stocked therapy ‘tool box’.
+I have a strong preference for therapy that is ‘brain and body based’, so we will have conversations about how your brain and nervous system work together to create your unique responses to what is happening in your environment.

 Yes.
 I encourage clients to email and/or text me between sessions as needed.
 I encourage journaling and letter writing to explore issues we may be working on in session.
 Sometimes clients find that what we do in session doesn’t ‘sink in’ for a day or so, and when it does they want to send me an email about an ‘aha’ moment.
 I usually respond within a few hours but it may take up to 24 hours.

 Honestly, we may not be a good fit.
 I am aware that this is always a possibility, and it has nothing to do with the quality of the work or either person’s ‘like-ability’.
 If there isn’t a good therapeutic ‘fit’ then we won’t get much done.
 If, at any time you feel like you need to move on to a different therapist you will not be given the third degree or accused of psychological warfare!
 I will offer you three referrals and wish you well.
 I promise.